lint-staged/lint-staged/README.md

 #### v16

 - The lowest supported Node.js version is `18.19.0` or `20.5.0`, following requirements of `execa@9`.
 Please upgrade your Node.js version.
+- Advanced configuration options (removed in v9) are no longer validated separately, and might be treated as valid globs for tasks.
+Please do not try to use advanced config options anymore, they haven't been supported since v8.

 #### v15